cubic

 $ cubic --help

-simple, daemon-less and rootless design.
-All Cubic virtual machines run
+has a simple, daemonless and rootless design.
+All Cubic virtual machines

-isolated in the user context.
-Cubic is built on top of QEMU, KVM and cloud-init.
+run isolated in the user context.
+Cubic is built on top of QEMU, KVM and

 $ cubic images